-On November 14, 2019 I arrived at the facility at approximately 10 AM and I was greeted by Keri Westbrooke, the Director of Engineering and Technology at the Plymouth Technical Center.
-He introduced me to the facility representatives and to the consultants who were all gathered at the conference room.
-At the meeting, representing the facility, were Troy Kantola, Technical Services Manager; Brad Pritchett, EHS Coordinator; Karly St. Aubin, EHS Intern and Chris Cummings, Engineering Instrumentation Associate.
-Mary E. Mello and Chloe M. Palajac were there from NTH consultants.
+On April 7, 2022 I arrived at the facility at approximately 1:30 PM and I was greeted by Troy Kantola, Product Director & Plant Manager at the Plymouth Technical Center (PTC).
+We gathered at the conference room with Karly St. Aubin, EHS Coordinator, and Chris Cummings, Engineering Instrumentation Associate, both employees of Federal-Mogul PTC.
+Chloe M. Palajac, from NTH consultants, was also in the meeting.

-After the introductions I explained the purpose of my visit and I asked for an update of the expansion project and any changes in the facility operations, equipment additions, and/or modifications on the type of testing that are conducted at the test cells, that have occurred during the last couple of years.
+After the introductions I explained the purpose of my visit and I asked if there have been any changes in the facility operations, equipment additions, and/or modifications on the type of testing that is conducted at the test cells, since the last Air Quality Division (AQD) inspection conducted in 2019.